 • Decide what you want at your fingertips and what can be stored away in decorative containers on top shelves, or in drawers.

-• Go through your shelves and closets, collect all those photo snapshots and send to ScanMyPhotos.com for affordable and super-fast scanning.
+• Go through your shelves and closets, collect all those photo snapshots and send them to ScanMyPhotos.com for affordable and super-fast scanning.

 • Determine how you wish to use the space.
 Design a floor plan and stick to it!